geoffreyweal/LDM/README.md

 # Literature Data Mining (LDM): A Guide for Automatically Downloading and Highlighting Literature on Mass

 This program is designed to help you to data mine the literature.
-There are several components to this tutorial
+There are several components to this tutorial.

 **Part 1**
 * Installation of VirtualBox and downloading virtual machine containing the LDM Program